rorycl/nhsht/README.md

 is despite records being interleaved by NHS number due to the use of goroutines in the generation of hashes, which outputs records in a non-deterministic order.
-For faster lookups by hash, it may be worthwhile resorting the parquet file by hash, for example:
+For faster lookups by hash, it may be worthwhile re-sorting the parquet file by hash, for example:

 ```sql
 $ duckdb -c "